Non-blocking I/O (Java): JDK 7 and NIO.2

 The java.nio.file.LinkOption is an example of emulating extensible enums with interfaces.
-In Java, it is not possible to have one Enum extend another Enum.
+In Java, it is not possible to have one java.lang.Enum extend another Enum.
 However, it is possible to emulate an extensible Enum type by having an Enum implement one or more interfaces.
-LinkOption is an enum type that implements both the OpenOption and CopyOption interfaces, which emulates the effects of an extensible Enum type.
+LinkOption is an enum type that implements both the java.nio.file.OpenOption and java.nio.file.CopyOption interfaces, which emulates the effects of an extensible Enum type.
 A small down-side to this approach is that implementations cannot be inherited between various Enum types.